googleapis/google-api-python-client/UPGRADING.md

 > **WARNING**: Breaking change

 The 2.0.0 release no longer retrieves discovery documents dynamically on each call to `discovery.build()`.
-Instead, discovery docouments are retrieved from the client library itself.
+Instead, discovery documents are retrieved from the client library itself.

 Under the hood, the `discovery.build()` function retrieves a discovery artifact in order to construct the service object.
-The breaking change is that the `discovery.build()` funciton will no longer retrieve discovery artifacts dynamically.
+The breaking change is that the `discovery.build()` function will no longer retrieve discovery artifacts dynamically.
 Instead it will use service definitions shipped in the library.